SakshithVarambally/Samsung_PD_Training/README.md

 The below screenshot represents the synthesised design of Asynchronous set D Flipflop.
 In Asynchronous set D Flipflop irrespective of the clock edge, the q value is  forced to 1 when async_set signal is high(1).
+Here along with the normal procedure of synthesis in yosys, one additional command being used is: dfflibmap -liberty <lib_path>

+This command will only look for d flip flops in the library and not all the cells.
  <img width="1716" alt="async_set" src="https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/96bfeb83-e7c9-48ad-b0c6-91a0aef33737">

  The below screenshot represents the synthesised design of Synchronous Reset D Flipflop.